ow2-proactive/automation-dashboard/README.md

 #### Code linting

 This project uses ESLint plugin for code linting.
 This tool provides code formatting errors according to specified rules.
 The `eslint` step is added to `pre-build` project process.
 It's required to install the ESLint dependencies for local development.
-The next command will automatically install all required dependencies:
+The next command will automatically install all required dependencies, **BUT be careful - this command will overwrite your clones of the subviews**:
 ```
 ./gradlew clean build
 ```
-**BUT be careful: this command will overwrite your clones of the subviews.**
 In this case you can install the dependencies manually with next commands:
 ```
 npm install grunt-eslint